Re-imagining the patient experience. Shaping healthier communities. Improving the human condition with technology-driven design.

 Norbury Lounge Chair

-Developed in partnership with Knightsbridge Furniture, this ergonomic design was specifically created for use in mental health units — where healing, safety, comfort, and respect for environment are vital to patient recovery.
+This ergonomic design was specifically created for use in mental health units where healing, safety, comfort, and respect for environment are vital to patient recovery.

 Our BedPod is a high-quality prefabricated modular care space that can be quickly installed with minimum disturbance to patients, and no loss of beds.